Recycling (Blue Bin)

 Construction and demolition materials go in the final three bins.
 The requirement is that 90 percent of what goes into the construction material bins be recyclable.
 Dirt contaminates the recyclables and may not be put in these bins.
 In addition, Mutual Operations has another bin outside the corporation yard where all co-op appliances and water heaters are recycled.

-To ensure that only the proper recyclables go into the bins, Mutual Operations has an employee on site during hours of operation who monitors people going through the corporation yard gate, and keeps a log of everything that is dumped, including waste from contractors.
+To ensure that only the proper recyclables go into the bins, Mutual Operations has an employee on-site during hours of operation who monitors people going through the corporation yard gate, and keeps a log of everything that is dumped, including waste from contractors.
 Monitoring is necessary because Rossmoor has to provide documentation to the City of Walnut Creek that it is doing at least 50 percent recycling-permitted jobs.
 This recycling requirement does not apply to household garbage dumped by residents in their neighborhoods.

 For all hazardous wastes, use the Free County Facility at 4797 Imhoff Place, Martinez.
-It is open Monday though Saturday from 9 a.m. to 4 p.m.
+It is open Monday through Saturday from 7 a.m. to 2 p.m.
+(Hours are subject to change.)
 Call 1-800-646-1431.
 Photo I.D is required.

-Mattresses and Box Springs:
+Mattresses and Box Springs

-To dispose of Mattresses and box springs, call Bay Area Recycle at (924) 465-5576.
+To dispose of Mattresses and box springs, call Bay Area Recycle at (925) 465-5576.
 It will be removed for a fee.